John Bowler (politician)

 Bowler indicated that he would support the minority Liberal Party government on issues not affecting his electorate.

 In September 2009 the CCC reported on its earlier allegations of Bowler leaking Cabinet secrets.
 The CCC concluded that the information Bowler released could not in fact be considered confidential and that his actions in this instance did not amount to misconduct.
 His former chief of staff, Simon Corrigan, was also exonerated.

-In November 2009 the CCC released its final report into Bowler in relation to BHP Billiton's Yeelirrie uranium deposit.
+In November 2009 the CCC released its final report into Bowler in relation to BHP's Yeelirrie uranium deposit.
 The report contained an opinion of serious misconduct against Bowler for agreeing to delay terminating an application over BHP's land by Precious Metals Australia, at the request of Brian Burke and Julian Grill.

 Bowler retired from parliament in 2013 and now supports the WA Nationals, being involved with the 2013 state election campaign of Wendy Duncan, MLA for Kalgoorlie, and the campaign of Chub Witham for the seat of O'Connor at the 2013 federal election.

 In October 2015, Bowler easily won election as the mayor of Kalgoorlie.